leanpress/bike-nantucket-fundraiser/readme.txt

 * Fixed DateTime issue with certain versions of PHP.
 * Fixed issue with published email being sent every time an administrator updates a campaign.
 * Added logic to send emails using the proper contact information for a campaign.
 If the campaign has a user display name and user email field, use those values instead of the post author's contact information.
 This is necessary for use cases where the campaign is created by an administrator, but the notifications should be sent to another contact.
-* Added action, pfund-add-gift, to allow gifts from other ecommerce solutions to be processed.
+* Added action, bnfund-add-gift, to allow gifts from other ecommerce solutions to be processed.
 * Fixed donate button and giver tally to display on campaign creation screen.
 * Added a thank you popup when a donation is received.
 * Added formatting to dollar amounts when displayed.
 * Changed default user role required to create campaigns to administrator.
 * Mailchimp integration now uses display name vs first name and last name.
-* Added sample cause and sample PayPal donate button for demonstration purposes.
+* Added sample event and sample PayPal donate button for demonstration purposes.

 = 0.7.2 =

 * Cleaned up PHP notice messages.
 * Added date format option.
 * Added end date field.
-* Added pfund-days-left shortcode.
+* Added bnfund-days-left shortcode.

 = 0.7.1 =

 * Fixed Use MailChimp option not properly updating.
 * Fixed PayPal to not always use PayPal sandbox (now configurable).
-* Added pfund-giver-tally shortcode.
+* Added bnfund-giver-tally shortcode.

 = 0.7 =